Seven Process Must-Do Items – Begin with the Basics

 PRINCIPAL CONSULTANT

-Finance Transformation is a topic, which like many hot topics, lends itself well to buzzwords.
+Finance Transformation is a topic that, like many hot topics, lends itself well to buzzwords.
 Therefore, it is sometimes easy to throw phrases around like:

 • agile finance function